 The post is divided into five parts based on the type of research (Basic biology, disease mechanism, clinical research, other news, and Review articles/videos).

-So, what happened during July 2018?
+So, what happened during November 2018?

 In world news: